EulerPiGauss/ue4-docker/README.md

 to run UE4Editor,  libxrandr2 and x11-xserver-utils must be installed manually if you don't want to modify this repo

+5. clone ue4 source code is slow, you may want to add proxy before cloning use git config to setup [otherwise will meet handshake error](https://stackoverflow.com/questions/51088635/git-clone-error-gnutls-handshake-failed-an-unexpected-tls-packet-was-receive)

 --------------------------------------------------------------------
 --------------------------------------------------------------------